Chart Color Schemes

 Blacktown (East) - Kings Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Blacktown (East) - Kings Park has a high level of cultural diversity, with 57.7% of its population speaking a language other than English at home and 54.9% born overseas.
-The predominant religion in Blacktown (East) - Kings Park is Christianity, which accounts for 40.7% of the population.
-Notably, Hinduism is overrepresented compared to Greater Sydney, making up 16.9% of Blacktown (East) - Kings Park's population.
+Christianity is the predominant religion in Blacktown (East) - Kings Park, comprising 40.7% of its population.
+Notably, the percentage of people identifying as 'Other' religion is substantially higher than the Greater Sydney average, making up 13.1% of the population compared to 6.6%.

-In terms of ancestry, the top three groups are Other at 26.9%, Australian at 14.7%, and Indian at 13.9%.
-There are also significant differences in the representation of certain ethnic groups: Filipino is overrepresented at 4.8% compared to 6.4% regionally, Serbian at 0.8% versus 0.4%, and Lebanese at 1.5% versus 1.8%.
+In terms of ancestry, the top three groups are 'Other', Australian, and Indian, comprising 26.9%, 14.7%, and 13.9% respectively.
+There are also notable differences in the representation of certain ethnic groups: Filipino is overrepresented at 4.8% compared to the regional average of 6.4%, Serbian is higher at 0.8% compared to 0.4%, and Lebanese is slightly lower at 1.5% compared to 1.8%.

 Frequently Asked Questions - Diversity